 28. A Book About Friendship – The Soul of an Octopus by Sy Montgomery – completed, How Lucky by Will Leitch – completed,Radiant: The Dancer, the Scientist, and a Friendship Forged in Light by Liz Heinecke – completed

-30. Set in Australia – Apples Never Fall by Liane Moriarty – currently reading
+30. Set in Australia – Apples Never Fall by Liane Moriarty – completed

 32. About an Immigrant – Daughter of Fortune by Isabel Allende – completed